pkpare/Parekh_lab_website/News/index.md

 %}

 {% capture text %}
-May 2025 - Pranavi graduates with her Bachelor's degree in Neuroscience and stays on as an ACN Masters student with the lab<br>
+May 2025 - Pranavi Maddipatla graduates with her Bachelor's degree in Neuroscience and stays on as an ACN Masters student with the lab<br>